zyra/ngx-facebook/README.md

 }
 ```

-<br><br>
+## Versioning

+We use [SemVer](https://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/zyra/ngx-facebook/tags).

 ## Contribution

 - **Having an issue**? or looking for support?
 [Open an issue](https://github.com/zyra/ngx-facebook/issues/new) and we will get you the help you need.
 - Got a **new feature or a bug fix**?
-Fork the repo, make your changes, and submit a pull request.
+Fork the repository, make your changes, and submit a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Support this project

-If you find this project useful, please star the repo to let people know that it's reliable.
+If you find this project useful, please star the repository to let people know that it's reliable.
 Also, share it with friends and colleagues that might find this useful as well.
 Thank you :smile: